khalili-samani/projects/nem_forecasting/README.md

 python run_pipeline.py
 ```

-Pulls the latest ~100 live dispatch files from NEMWeb CURRENT and retrains the model on the accumulated database.
+Pulls the latest live dispatch files from NEMWeb CURRENT and retrains the model on the accumulated database.
+Schedule this daily with Windows Task Scheduler or cron to keep the model fresh.

 ### Pipeline stages

 1. **Initialise** — creates the MySQL database and tables if they don't exist
-2. **Ingest AEMO** — downloads and parses DispatchIS zip files (archive or live)
+2. **Ingest AEMO** — downloads and parses DispatchIS zip files (archive or live).
+Each daily archive zip is a zip-of-zips containing one CSV per 5-minute dispatch interval
 3. **Ingest BOM** — fetches current observations from the configured BOM JSON endpoint
-4. **Clean** — filters prices to the valid dispatch range (−$1,000 to $20,000/MWh), aligns NEM and weather data via `merge_asof`, and fills any missing temperature values using Melbourne monthly climate averages
+4. **Clean** — filters prices to the valid dispatch range (−$1,000 to $20,000/MWh), aligns NEM and weather data via `merge_asof`, and fills any missing temperature with Melbourne monthly climate averages so no rows are dropped
 5. **Feature engineering** — builds lag features, rolling means, and cyclical time encodings; creates the forecast target
 6. **Train** — fits XGBoost on a chronological 70/15/15 split and saves the model bundle